 The first task was to find a reader that could read something unique off each card.

-Second task was to get this mystery reader working with a photocopier (something of a black art)
+The second task was to get this mystery reader working with a photocopier (something of a black art)

 I will skip all the boring bits but after a few weeks of hard work, tweaking, cursing and generally finding the rest of the world useless we now have a system in place for this to work perfectly.
-At the same time we learned a lot about card readers on the Ricoh platform and we are fairly confident we can now get any card reader working.
+At the same time, we learned a lot about card readers on the Ricoh platform and we are fairly confident we can now get any card reader working.